JannieI/canvas-workstation-V3/src/app/roadmap.md

     - everything must be accessable IN 3 CLICKS
     - every form must load in LESS THAN 3 SECS
     - consider if we need SAVE AS functionality
+    - can save Dashboard as pdf - see https://github.com/MrRio/jsPDF
-    - can send as Email Attachment (in pdf or pic)
+    - can send as Email Attachment (in pdf or pic).
+To do this via Gmail, use its API - see https://www.sitepoint.com/sending-emails-gmail-javascript-api/
     - can copy whole D as image - can paste somewhere, or print and put on wall
     - verify that we cater for casual to sophisticated user
     - make sure we can have hybrid DS - cloud and local and server in one D
     - go through system and make sure things are done consistently
+    - make all drag-n-drop and similar to Microsoft interface.